Thai authorities arrest four activists over attempted protest

 Police and soldiers last month temporarily detained dozens of students trying to protest against alleged army corruption involving the multi-million-dollar Rajabhakti Park, built in the seaside resort town of Hua Hin south of Bangkok.

-A defense ministry team looking into allegations of corruption at the park said last month it had found financial irregularities in the project but had no authority to investigate wrongdoing.
+A defence ministry team looking into allegations of corruption at the park said last month it had found financial irregularities in the project but had no authority to investigate wrongdoing.

-The park, a sprawling concrete plaza showcasing seven giant bronze statues of former Thai kings, has been at the center of graft allegations by some Thai media and opposition groups, including irregularities in fundraising events and lack of fiscal transparency.

-Additional reporting by Amy Sawitta Lefevre, Aukkarapon Niyomyat and Panarat Thepgumpanat; Editing by Amy Sawitta Lefevre, Nick Macfie and Ryan Woo
+The park, a sprawling concrete plaza showcasing seven giant bronze statues of former Thai kings, has been at the centre of graft allegations by some Thai media and opposition groups, including irregularities in fundraising events and lack of fiscal transparency.
+(Additional reporting by Amy Sawitta Lefevre and Aukkarapon Niyomyat; Editing by Amy Sawitta Lefevre and Nick Macfie)